Sustainable Cropping Systems

 We teach within crop production, agroecology, soil and weed sciences and associated areas, at all academic levels, in English and Swedish.
 In our teaching, we use examples from our own research and collaboration with agricultural stakeholders, to inspire and provide knowledge that can easily be applied - within conventional and organic agriculture.

-The CSE subject area is responsible for the SITES Lönnstorp field experimental station with about 80 ha of arable land (62 ha in conventional and 18 ha in organic farming), for field experimentation and monitoring.
-The CSE group employs the scientific and technical managers at SITES Lönnstorp as well as three technicians.
+The SCS subject area is responsible for the SITES Lönnstorp Research Station with about 80 ha of arable land (62 ha in conventional and 18 ha in organic farming), for field experimentation and monitoring.
+The SCS group employs the scientific and technical managers at SITES Lönnstorp as well as three technicians.
+The research station is a member of SITES (Swedish infrastructure for Ecosystem Science), which is a national infrastructure for ecosystem research.

 SITES Agroecological Field Experiment (SAFE) with four cropping systems: south swedish conventional crop rotation, organic crop rotation (stockless farm), agroforestry system and system with the perennial cereal Kernza® with and without intercropping with lucerne on SITES Lönnstorps field station.
 Photo: Ryan Davidson.